 As such, for those who want to target their leg muscles right away, without the technical barrier of the squat, the leg press should be the lift you prioritize.

 However, the squat is still something you should learn in the long run as there are several additional benefits that the leg press simply doesn't provide.

 Let's dive into a side-by-side comparison of both the leg press vs. squat.

 I also compared the Hack Squat vs Leg Press in a separate article.

 Leg Press vs Squat: Pros & Cons

 - The squat is a compound exercise.
-Compound exercises have been shown to be highly effective in building size and strength because of their metabolic response (building both strength and muscle mass).
+A compound exercise is simply any movement that uses multiple muscle groups simultaneously to complete the movement.
+Compound exercises are highly effective in building leg strength and size because of their metabolic response (building both strength and muscle hypertrophy).

 - The squat has been shown to burn more calories than the treadmill.
 The energy cost while squatting is about 2X more than low-intensity treadmill exercises, which is great for weight loss goals.